kgrid-objects/score/docs/README.md

 ### Explore the SCORE KO

-To try out the SCORE KO in the Swagger editior you need to point to the service description from the Swagger Editor at https://editor.swagger.io.
+To try out the SCORE KO in the Swagger Editor you need to point to the service description from the Swagger Editor at https://editor.swagger.io.
 The easiest way to is construct a [Swagger Editor url pointing to the OpenAPI YAML file](https://editor.swagger.io/?url=http://localhost:8080/99999/score/v1/service-specification.yaml) containing the service description:

 ```
 https://editor.swagger.io/?url=http://localhost:8080/99999/score/v1/service-specification.yaml